 - Carol’s experience of the Sage, the Cosmic Teacher that speaks through the I Ching.
 This experience came from many years of meditations in which the Sage had revealed itself to her.
 They are documented in her book, The Other Way, Meditation Experiences Based on the I Ching.
 Thus, to her the I Ching was no longer merely a book, but something the Sage was able to use to teach her hidden aspects of the text.
 What she learned in this way went into her other early books: A Guide to the I Ching, The Philosophy of the I Ching, and Love, An Inner Connection Based on Principles Drawn from the I Ching.

-The purpose of the I Ching was to show humans the true causes and effects of events happening in their lives.
+The original purpose of the I Ching was to show humans the true causes and effects of events happening in their lives.
 Its predictions were not to be read as foretelling a prewritten future, but as reflecting the effects of our thinking and attitudes: when our thinking is in accord with Cosmic truths, it automatically engages the invisible helping forces of the Cosmos and results in success.
-However, when our thinking contradicts Cosmic truths, it creates what the I Ching calls “misfortune.”
+By contrast, when our thinking contradicts Cosmic truths, it creates what the I Ching calls “misfortune.”
 When we understand that the causes of misfortune lie in ideas and beliefs that contradict the Cosmos, we can correct our thinking accordingly.
-The I Ching also describes the help that is available to us to carry out that correction, and thereby return, step-by-step, to our true nature, which automatically knows the way of the Cosmos.
+Our newer books on the I Ching also describe the help that is available to us to carry out that correction, and thereby return, step-by-step, to our true nature, which automatically knows the Way of the Cosmos.
 The purpose is no longer to “become” something through making changes (in our looks, or in the way we present ourselves to the world around us, or even in how we want to see ourselves), but to gradually free ourselves from the human-centered mindset, and thereby return to the Cosmic unity.

-The articles we shall be posting on this page are meant to summarize major steps in our process of learning about the Cosmic Principles of Harmony that govern all life, about healing ourselves physically, mentally, and emotionally, and about bringing Cosmic help into our lives generally.
+The articles we are posting on OUR BLOG are meant to summarize major steps in our process of learning about the Cosmic Principles of Harmony that govern all life, about healing ourselves physically, mentally, and emotionally, and about bringing Cosmic help into our lives generally.